2014 Holiday Events at Disneyland Resorts

 "A Christmas Fantasy" Parade

 "A Christmas Fantasy" parade has become a holiday tradition in Disneyland.
 Guests enjoy watching as Disney characters celebrate the magic of the season, wrapping gifts, baking holiday treats and preparing for the arrival of Santa Claus, who shouts a jolly greeting to spectators along the parade route.
 Mickey Mouse and Minnie Mouse even take to the ice for some skating fun.
 Mickey, Minnie, Goofy and other Disney Characters don their most festive apparel for this extravaganza that welcomes Santa Claus to Main Street, U.S.A.
-For 2013, Duffy the Bear has moved from the lead float and is now perched atop Santa’s Mail Room float, while Pluto now sits upon the Gingerbread Treats shop.

 The most popular areas to watch “A Christmas Fantasy” Parade are either on Main Street, U.S.A., or near "it’s a small world" in Fantasyland.
 Consider other locations that may have available space, such as near the Matterhorn or in Town Square on Main Street, U.S.A.
 Also consider watching the parade from an elevated location, like the Main Street Train Station – you can get fantastic views of the parade from a unique vantage point.
 Plus, you’ll almost be at eye level with Santa Claus during his big finale!
 And remember, if you need to cross the parade route to get to another destination, just ask one of the cast members carrying an orange baton where to find the nearest crossing, and they will point you in the right direction.